 Conclusion: Overall, the graph demonstrates the changing patterns of (subject) over the given period.

-Let’s have a look at the PTE image of Bar Graph that is given below and then read the sample answer for the same.
+Let’s have a look at the PTE image of the Bar Graph that is given below and then read the sample answer for the same.

 Answer:

 The chart shows that 72% of the people preferred their vehicles, followed by 17% who chose to walk to reach their chosen destination.
-Public transportation like trains buses, and ferries was used by 10% of individuals, and only 2% of people chose other forms of transportation.
+Public transportation like trains, buses, and ferries was used by 10% of individuals, and only 2% of people chose other forms of transportation.

 Overall, we can conclude from the chart that people in Sydney find much more comfort in traveling in their vehicles for trips as compared to other conveyances.